GowriPriyankaM/Tribute-Page/README.md

 Click on the "Compare & pull request" button and provide a clear title and description for your pull request, explaining the changes you've made and submit it.

 *Congratulations!
 You have successfully contributed to the project.*

+## Stack :

+- HTML5
+- CSS3
+- Wikipedia & Google (for the info & pictures)

 ## License :